 Production and Management

 Cucurbit crop production in the U.S. is broken down into seven major classes of crops: cucumber-fresh, cucumber-processing, cantaloupe, honeydew, pumpkin, squash, and watermelon.
 The bulk of cucurbit production is centered in a few states, such as Florida, North Carolina, Michigan, Texas, California, and Georgia.
-Florida has been the leader in fresh market production of cucumber, squash, and watermelon, while Michigan leads production of processed cucumbers, and California and Arizona lead production of honeydews and cantaloupe.
-In recent years, some competition has begun on production of fresh market cucumbers from greenhouse sources.
+Florida has been the leader in the fresh market production of cucumber, squash, and watermelon, while Michigan leads the production of processed cucumbers, and California and Arizona lead production of honeydews and cantaloupe.
+In recent years, some competition has begun on the production of fresh market cucumbers from greenhouse sources.
 Mexico and Canada lead the countries importing fresh market cucurbits into the U.S.

 View the 2017 Statistics of Vegetables and Melons for the US published by USDA including Agricultural statistics for Cantaloupes, Agricultural statistics for Cucumbers, Agricultural statistics for Honeydew melons, Agricultural statistics for Pumpkin, Agricultural statistics for squash, and Agricultural statistics for watermelon in 2017.